wacncontent/CustomizeTool/addCommentOutput/includes/custom-dns-web-site-enable-on-web-site.md

 	Once configuration has completed, the custom domain name will be listed in the **domain names** section of the **Configure** page of your web site.
 <!-- keep by customization: end -->

-At this point, you should be able to enter the custom domain name in your browser and see that it successfully takes you to your web site.
+At this point, you should be able to enter the custom domain name in your browser and see that it successfully takes you to your web app.